Teradata Database on AWS Overview

 Running Teradata Database on AWS is similar to running a Teradata Database in your on-site data center.
 To a database administrator, there are no differences between the two environments.
 There are, however, a number of AWS considerations relating to configuring software, migrating data, security, and data backup relating to system management that are explained in this guide.

-An AMI is a template you use to launch a virtual server in the AWS public cloud, called an instance.
-An instance is launched from an AMI, and you can launch as many instances from the AMI as you need.
+An AMI is a template you use to launch a virtual server, called an instance, in the AWS public cloud.
+An AMI launches an instance, and you can launch as many instances from the AMI as you need.
 Teradata provides pre-configured AMIs for Teradata Database and supporting software in the AWS Marketplace to get you up and running immediately.

 For a list of acronyms used in this documentation, see Acronyms.